Mr S Solomon - Head of Art

 For ‘Creative Art’, the unit generally lasts between 7 - 9 weeks and is designed to give a taste of working as a designer or artist.
 Students create 3D ceramic pieces inspired by doodle artists such as Jon Burgerman and Charlotte Mei.
 This project teaches them the basics in ceramic work such as creating slabs, attaching clay together and modelling 3D pinch pots.
 Students are assessed on their knowledge of key words and practical 3D skills at the end of the unit.

-Art lessons are delivered once a fortnight during which students complete two projects which build on the skills taught previously.
+During year 8 art continues to be delivered once a fortnight.
+During year 8 the students complete two projects which build on the skills taught previously.
 Students are assessed on their knowledge and skills at the end of each term.

 Initially they explore the vibrant styles of Pop Art by researching the 1960s movements as well as the artists like Andy Warhol and Roy Lichtenstein.
 Artwork is made as a response using images from popular culture and introducing techniques such as stencilling and collage.